IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 Training and inference notebooks are commented to ease application.
 Information below are meant to provide additional guidance!

 ## Training models and reproducing results
+To train the models and reproduce our results you can either download the fully pre-procssed data or download the open-source data and rerun the pre-processing notebooks
+### get the fully preprocssed data
+1) download the pre-processed data here:
+2) place the downloaded folders in the 'Daten'
+### train models and evaluate results
+1) run notebooks Basemodel_FMD.ipynb, Basemodel_Hagen.ipynb, or FMD_to_Hagen_Transfer to train the models yourself
+2) run notebooks Inference_Basemodel_FMD.ipynb, Inference_Basemodel_Hagen.ipynb, or Inference_FMD_to_Hagen.ipynb to generate predictions for Testsets
+3) turn predicted patches/tiles back to images using FMD_tiles_to_images.ipynb and Hagen_tiles_to_images.ipynb
+4) calculate PSNR and SSIM for the test sets using FMD_analyze.ipynb and Hagen_analyze.ipynb
+### get the raw data from the original data repositories
-1) download the open-source data, if you want to re-train models or reproduce results using notebooks of this repository
+1) download the open-source data using the links in the repository introduction
 2) place the FMD file (.zip) from the FMD dataset in 'Daten/FMD_rawdata'
 3) place the 16-bit TIFF files from the Hagen dataset in 'Daten/Hagen_rawdata'
-5) prepare training data structure for repository (see below) by running FMD_image_to_tiles.ipynb and Hagen_image_to_tiles.ipynb
+4) prepare training data structure for repository (see below) by running FMD_image_to_tiles.ipynb and Hagen_image_to_tiles.ipynb
-6) run notebooks Basemodel_FMD.ipynb, Basemodel_Hagen.ipynb, or FMD_to_Hagen_Transfer to train the models yourself
-7) run notebooks Inference_Basemodel_FMD.ipynb, Inference_Basemodel_Hagen.ipynb, or Inference_FMD_to_Hagen.ipynb to generate predictions for Testsets
-8) turn predicted patches/tiles back to images using FMD_tiles_to_images.ipynb and Hagen_tiles_to_images.ipynb
-9) calculate PSNR and SSIM for the test sets using FMD_analyze.ipynb and Hagen_analyze.ipynb

 ## Training models with your own data
 1) choose notebook depending on datatype of your images or adjust your images accordingly:
 - Basemodel_FMD.ipynb if you use 8-bit data
 - Basemodel_Hagen.ipynb if you use 16-bit data
+2) select the Transfer notebook to use a pre-trained model for training and benefit from transfer learning
-- FMD_to_Hagen_Transfer.ipynb if you use 16-bit data
+- FMD_to_Hagen_Transfer.ipynb (16-bit data)

 2) put your training data in respective folders ("Daten/YourGT" and "Daten/YourNoisy")
 3) adjust variables path_GT and path_noisy in the notebook to path_GT = path/'Daten/YourGT' and path_noisy = path/'Daten/YourNoisy'